ifraixedes/hugo-resources/content/social-sharing.md

 {{</highlight>}}

 ## Pinterest follow button
-Render a Pinterest flollow button, like {{<pinterest-follow username="ifraixedes" fullname="Ivan Fraixedes">}}
+Render a Pinterest follow button, like {{<pinterest-follow username="ifraixedes" fullname="Ivan Fraixedes">}}

 It has several named parameters:

 * username: The username to follow.
-* fullname (optional): The text to use inside the button; it uses "username" paramters by default.
+* fullname (optional): The text to use inside the button; it uses "username" parameters by default.

 {{<highlight go>}}
   <!-- Using only username -->